What to Do When You Can’t Afford Home Repairs and Need Help

 According to Bush, there are several programs that can help people repair their home with different amounts of funding available.
 “For many of the municipality programs, the maximum is usually $25,000.
 For the state program, we can go up to at least $45,000 for home repair.”

-One way to find the best program that helps with home repairs is by using HUD’s housing counseling services search tool, where you can look for non-profits in your community.
+One way to find the best program that helps with home repairs is by using HUD’s housing counseling services search tool, where you can look for nonprofits in your community.

-Many programs are designed to help homeowners who need repairs in order to maintain a safe and healthy environment but have a low income.
+Many programs are designed to help homeowners who need repairs to maintain a safe and healthy environment but have a low income.
 These programs usually offer help with weatherization and safety assistance, such as installing grab bars or a walk-in shower.

 Other community organizations that focus on home repair include:

-“We always tell people to start with your municipality, whatever town you live in, contact them to see if they have such programs.”
+“We always tell people to start with your municipality, whatever town you live in.
+Contact them to see if they have such programs.”

 Bush adds that even if their organization doesn’t have a program that is an exact match, often they’ll reach out to their community network for additional resources.